andracs/bridging-sustainability/manuscript/5-Sustainability-as-a-guiding-principle-in-software development.md

 - by using development environments that contribute to optimization

 - by using pipelines in the SDLC that automate sustainability testing and improvements.

-[Link in footnote 25 be active in e-book]

 The first is relatively simple.
 Here, developers need to attend courses or complete online learning programs that target the given technologies.
 In terms of development environments, developers should use tools in their development environment that can improve code quality in real time while the code is being developed.
 Finally, you should run your software through customized automatic CD/CI pipelines that automatically add testing, checking and reporting.
 You can add many different modules to your pipeline, some are commercial, while others are free and open source .
 For example, you can track how new versions of the software affect resource or energy consumption, how the software complies with certain standards , or what possible security holes there are in the given software version.
 Automated solutions such as static analysis, automatic code reviews, accessibility testing and model fairness checks (checking for bias in AI models) can ultimately contribute to more efficient and good public good software.